 "I led foundational research efforts to understand how higher education students are using print and digital materials to learn and gained deep insight into why students prefer print materials to digital.
 Focusing on learners' needs helped us hone in on an innovative solution for digital courseware and reading experiences."

 P.S.
 We’re always looking to hire great people who are passionate about driving better public outcomes through design, technology, and procurement.
-If this sounds like you, please get in touch.
+If this sounds like you, consider joining us.